NVIDIA/OptiX_Apps/README.md

 **intro_motion_blur** demonstrates how to implement motion blur with linear matrix transforms, scale-rotate-translate (SRT) motion transforms, and optional camera motion blur in an animation timeline where frame number, frames per seconds, object velocity and angular velocity of the rotating object can be changed interactively.
 It's also based on *intro_driver* which makes it easy to see the code differences adding the transform and camera motion blur.
-*intro_motion_blur* will only be built when the OptiX SDK 7.2.0 is found, because that version removed the `OptixBuildInputInstanceArray` `aabbs` and `numAabbs` fields which makes adding motion blur a lot simpler.
+*intro_motion_blur* will only be built when the OptiX SDK 7.2.0 or newer is found, because that version removed the `OptixBuildInputInstanceArray` `aabbs` and `numAabbs` fields which makes adding motion blur a lot simpler.

 All four *intro* examples implement the exact same rendering with their scene data generated at runtime and make use of a single device (ordinal 0) only.
 (If you have multiple NVIDIA devices installed you can switch between them, by using the `CUDA_VISIBLE_DEVICES` environment variable.)

-**rtigo3** is meant as a testbed for multi-GPU rendering ditribution and OpenGL interoperability.
+**rtigo3** is meant as a testbed for multi-GPU rendering distribution and OpenGL interoperability.
 There are different multi-GPU strategies implemented (single GPU, dual GPU peer-to-peer, multi-GPU pinned memory, multi-GPU local distribution and compositing).
-Then there are three different OpenGL interop modes (none, pixel buffer object, direct texture mapping).
+Then there are three different OpenGL interop modes (none, render to pixel buffer object, copy to mapped texture array).

-The implementation is using the CUDA Driver API on purpose because that allows more fine grained control over CUDA contexts and devices and alleviates the need to ship a CUDA runtime library.
+The implementation is using the CUDA Driver API on purpose because that allows more fine grained control over CUDA contexts and devices and alleviates the need to ship a CUDA runtime library when not using the static version.

 This example contains the same runtime generated geometry as the introduction examples, but also implements a simple file loader using [ASSIMP](https://github.com/assimp/assimp) for triangle mesh data.
 The application operation and scene setup is controlled by two simple text files which also allows generating any scene setup complexity for tests.